MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

-﻿# Module 3: Configure Middlewares and Services in ASP.NET Core
+﻿# Module 3: Configure Middleware and Services in ASP.NET Core

-# Lab: Configure Middlewares and Services in ASP.NET Core
+# Lab: Configure Middleware and Services in ASP.NET Core

 #### Scenario
 The adventure works company wants to develop a web site relating to a ball game.